astronomer/airflow-guides/guides/install-aws.md

 Yes.
 There is unfortunately no work-around to the base domain requirement.
 In order to properly install each part of our platform, we absolutely need a base domain as a foundation.

-For example, if companyx.com was your base domain, we’d create houston.companyx.com (our API), or astronomer.companyx.cloud.io etc, and there’s unfortunately no way to abstract that.
+For example, if companyx.com was your base domain, we’d create houston.companyx.com (our API), or astronomer.companyx.cloud.io etc. for you to access all parts of your deployment, and there’s unfortunately no way to abstract that.

 Once you have a base domain set up, you can use a cert manager to generate a short-lived wildcard, which should be relatively easy.

-### How is the DNS configured?
-If I wanted to chance or replace my base domain, could I?

-Yes, you could!
-Currently, we have the domain setup with a wildcard CNAME record that points to the ELB DNS route.
-Swapping out domains would just require adding that CNAME record to your DNS, and recreating the `astronomer-tls` secret to use the updated wildcard certificate for your domain.
+(Check this out a blog from LetsEncrypt that might help [here](https://www.bennadel.com/blog/3420-obtaining-a-wildcard-ssl-certificate-from-letsencrypt-using-the-dns-challenge.htm])).

 ### What about EKS?